fametrano/fametrano.github.io/_pages/bbt202003-math.md

 ## Exam

 To pass the exam each student must solve all the assignments for every lesson.
-Please send the homeworks to the e-mail that will be indicated with subject **BBT MATEMATICA2020 #1** for the first lesson,
+Please send the assignments to the e-mail that will be indicated with subject **BBT MATEMATICA2020 #1** for the first lesson,
 **BBT MATEMATICA2020 #2** for the second lesson,